UMM-CSci-3601-S21/it-3-geduk/README.md

 6.)
 Click on 'ADD WORDLIST' button OR optionally, import wordlist JSON file.<br>
 ![](readme-images/add-wordlist.png)<br>
 7.)
 Add wordlist name.<br>
 8.)
-Select a wordlist type from the drop-down menu.
+Select a wordlist type from the drop-down menu. <br>
 9.)
 You may add words to the word lists along with their forms separated by commas.
-For example: "word, words" 10.)
-Click 'ADD WORD' button.
+For example: "word, words"<br>
+10.)
+Click 'ADD WORD' button.<br>
 ![](readme-images/wordlist-information.png)<br>
 ![](readme-images/add-words.png)<br>
 11.)
 Add as many words as you would like to the wordlists, then click 'SAVE WORDLIST'<br>